Executive Summary

 Bacterial Infection

-Nearly 50% to 75% of people have Helicobacter pylori bacteria in their gut—that infection comes through food and water.
+Nearly 50 to 75 per cent of people have Helicobacter pylori bacteria in their gut—that infection comes through food and water.
 How do they survive the harsh stomach acid?
 They live inside the mucus layer and produce an enzyme that neutralises stomach acid.

 For most people, these bacteria cause no trouble.
-However, in some individuals, they overwhelm the immune system occasionally and grow in numbers.
+However, in some individuals, the bacteria grow in numbers by overwhelming the immune system occasionally.
 Their increased enzyme production forces the stomach to make more acid causing damage to the stomach lining.

 Nearly forty per cent of stomach ulcers are linked to H. pylori.
-So when you take proper antibiotics, such ulcers heal.
+When you take proper antibiotics, such ulcers heal.

 Painkillers Called NSAIDs